AB 237 (Patel, D-San Diego)

 Oppose Through Coalition

-AB 1331 would limit the use of workplace surveillance tools by prohibiting an employer from monitoring or surveilling workers in off-duty areas, including employee cafeterias and lounges.
-It would also give workers the right to disable or leave behind workplace surveillance tools that are either on their person or in their possession during off-duty hours.
+AB 1331 would limit the use of workplace surveillance tools in specified employee designated areas, including employee cafeterias and lounges.
+It would also give workers the right to leave behind workplace surveillance tools that are either on their person or in their possession when entering these areas or during off-duty hours.
+The bill would allow for the limited use of video-only surveillance in areas where employees take breaks and prohibit an employer from reviewing the video surveillance absent certain conditions.

 Kalyn Dean